 So to help you through your narcissistic marriage problems and understand narcissistic abuse– here are twenty apparent signs that you are married to a narcissist.

 One of the most visible and glaring signs of a narcissist husband or wife is that your partner has grandiose self-esteem.

 They also believe that this is how their family, friends, peers, and associates also see them because this is what they intend to project.

-Another distinguishable sign that you are married to a narcissist is your partner’s lack of empathy.
+Another obvious sign that you have a narcissist spouse is their utter lack of empathy.